 As the dream of customized mass housing appears closer, the pair increasingly finds themselves working outside of design, engaging with electrical engineers, urban planners, and city officials.
 “How do we make it [3D concrete printing] accessible for others in the building industry and city who are not familiar with the technology?” is a challenge HANNAH is confronting as the firm seeks approval for its first permitted residence in an undisclosed location.

-It’s hard not to compare the early modernist concern with ways that emerging technology could be applied to house the masses affordably.
-From Cement City, a 1916-17 neighborhood of concrete workers’ houses in Pennsylvania, Walter Gropius’s better known Dessau-Törten Estate from the mid-1920s.
+Emerging technologies have long been connected with efforts to house the masses affordably.
+Experimental projects like Cement City, a 1916-17 neighborhood of concrete workers’ houses in Pennsylvania and Walter Gropius’s better known Dessau-Törten Estate from the mid-1920s attempted to leverage new materials to improve housing conditions.
 But, then, as now, the potential of technology to achieve positive social change is inevitably linked to the socio-economic and political systems in which it operates.
 Concerns remain about how the automatization associated with 3D printing concrete will impact the livelihoods of construction workers, architects, and contractors.